PaddlePaddle/Paddle.js/packages/paddlejs-mediapipe/opencv/README.md

 A lightweight npm package which just includes modules **core imgproc js video**.
 Modify the [opencv](/https://github.com/opencv/opencv) build_js script to package a few modules and api.

+# opencv.js

+Opencv3.4 contains most of the commonly used APIs, supporting cv.boxPoints api.

 # modules
 OpenCV modules:
 --     To be built:                 **core imgproc js video**